MementoMori15x6/15x6-sim/manuscript/11-Chapter_11–Phase-Space_Topology_The_Full_Map.md

 ## 11.3 The Four Primary Attractor Wells & Kill-Switch Bifurcation

-While the ten canonical attractors define the fixed centers for splatter % calculation, ensemble simulations reveal four dominant dynamic basins (gravity wells) that replicators tend to settle into or migrate between over time:
+Ensemble simulations show replicators settling into or migrating between four dominant dynamic basins (gravity wells).
+These wells are not separate from the ten canonical attractors (Fig 11.1); they are interpretive groupings of the attractors' long-run behavior and trajectory stability.

 **Figure 11.3: Four Primary Attractor Wells & Kill-Switch Bifurcation**
 ![](https://github.com/MementoMori15x6/15x6-sim/raw/main/figures/fig_11_3_four_attractor_wells_clean.png)

-Illustrative phase-space map showing the four dominant dynamic basins (gravity wells) that replicators tend to settle into or migrate between in ensemble simulations: Stressed Mutualism (green), Hierarchical Cooling (blue), Boundary Saturation (gold), and Parasitism-dominated Terminal Descent (red).
+Phase-space map showing the four dominant basins: Stressed Mutualism (green), Hierarchical Cooling (blue), Boundary Saturation (gold), and Parasitism-dominated Terminal Descent (red).
 The dashed red line at ε ≈ 1.1 marks the bifurcation threshold where the parasitism well becomes dominant (internal friction ≥ harvesting capacity, triggering irreversible cascade).

-These four wells are interpretive groupings of the 10 canonical attractors’ long-run behavior (see Fig 11.1 for raw clouds and points); they show where trajectories stabilize or collapse.
+The entropy-export ratio ε ≈ 1.1 is the empirical kill-switch threshold:
+- Above ~1.1 → net export exceeds friction → trajectories stay in one of the first three wells (persistence possible).
+- At or below ~1.1 → parasitism well dominates → suppression costs consume the surplus → terminal descent.

+This bifurcation emerged from stochastic grid iterations (see notebooks/attractor_ensemble.py) and serves as the diagnostic used throughout the ledger.
+Full topology and vector fields are still in development.

 1. **Stressed Mutualism** — high entropy export with moderate suppression cost (broad, shallow basin; resilient under shocks)
 2. **Hierarchical Cooling** — variation bandwidth traded for sharpened Rule-13 suppression (deep, stable well; longevity extended via rigidity)